maphe/maphe.github.io/e7-damage-calc/README.md

 Heroes that might need a rework/double-check:
 - Cidd
-- Luna (3-10 hits) + permanent elemental adv on S3
+- Luna permanent elemental adv on S3